EugeneVuong/MultimodalHackathon2025-Continued/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Project Structure

+This repository contains:

+backend/: A FastAPI server that processes videos, stores frames, captions, and embeddings in a DeepLake dataset, and offers a /query endpoint. frontend/: A Next.js (App Router) client with a dashboard for connecting to live streams, AI chat interface, and alert management.

 The project follows the Next.js App Router structure: